mshaocong/is/README.md

 [Importance sampling](https://en.wikipedia.org/wiki/Importance_sampling) is a well-known variance reduction technique.
 It has been used in many fields including simulation, finance, and machine learning.
 The general idea is, for example, when we want to estimate an expectation of a random variable, instead of sampling it under the objective measure, we sample it under a better measure such that the variance of our estimator is much smaller.

-# Sampling a Markov process and Application of Simulation in Finance
+# Application of Simulation in Finance

 ## Sampling a Markov process
 In `mc_generator.py`, a usual method used to simulate a Markov processes is implemented.
 In `Markov process.ipynb` notebook, several examples are introduced, including the following part